The-Social-Proof-Foundation/docs/proof-of-creativity/revenue-redirection.md

 # Revenue Redirection System

-The Proof of Creativity revenue redirection system ensures that **original creators receive fair compensation** when their content is used as the basis for derivative works.
+The Proof of Creativity revenue redirection system ensures that original creators receive fair compensation when their content is used as the basis for derivative works.
 This automatic system protects creator rights while allowing derivative content to exist and generate revenue.

 ## How Revenue Redirection Works

-When the oracle detects that content is **derivative** (similarity above threshold), the system automatically redirects a portion of all future revenue from that content to the original creator.
+When the oracle detects that content is derivative (similarity above threshold), the system automatically redirects a portion of all future revenue from that content to the original creator.
+The process involves similarity analysis, threshold comparison (default 95%), original creator identification, redirection calculation, and post update to apply revenue rules to all monetization sources.

-### Automatic Detection Process

-1. **Similarity Analysis**: Oracle determines content similarity score
-2. **Threshold Comparison**: Score compared against 95% similarity threshold
-3. **Original Creator Identification**: System identifies the original content creator
-4. **Redirection Calculation**: Percentage calculated based on similarity score
-5. **Post Update**: Revenue redirection rules applied to all future monetization

-### Redirection Formula

-The system uses a **dynamic scaling formula** to determine redirection percentage:
+The redirection percentage is calculated using:

 ```
 Delta = (Similarity Score - Threshold) / (100 - Threshold)